banister/local_eval/README.markdown

 _instance\_eval without changing self_

-Using `local_eval` you can add arbitrary functionality to a block for the duration of that block.
+Using `local_eval` you get most of the benefits of `instance_eval` with very few of the drawbacks: local instance variables are accessible within the block and method lookups are directed to the correct receiver.
 Unlike `instance_eval` the `self` of the block is not changed.

 LocalEval provides the `local_eval` and `local_eval_with` methods.